Pdeep666/POWERBI/AMAZON SALES/README.md

 ## Overview
 This project analyzes Amazon sales data using **Power BI** to gain insights into sales performance, profit distribution, and shipping trends across different regions and product categories.
 The dashboard provides visual representations of key business metrics to support data-driven decision-making.

+## Business Problem
+Amazon, as one of the largest e-commerce platforms, deals with vast amounts of sales data across multiple product categories and regions.
+Understanding sales performance, profitability, and shipping efficiency is critical for making informed business decisions.
+However, manually analyzing large datasets is time-consuming and inefficient.
+This project aims to automate sales analysis using **Power BI**, enabling businesses to identify revenue-driving factors, optimize shipping strategies, and improve regional sales performance.

+## Objectives
+- Develop an interactive **Power BI** dashboard to visualize Amazon sales data.
+- Analyze sales performance across different **regions, categories, and sub-categories**.
+- Identify **top-selling products** and their contribution to overall revenue.
+- Examine **profitability distribution** across different regions.
+- Evaluate the impact of different **shipping modes** on sales and profits.
+- Provide actionable insights to enhance **business strategies and decision-making**.

 ## Features
 - **Sales Performance Analysis**: Tracks revenue and profit across different regions and categories.
 - **Top Selling Sub-Categories**: Identifies the highest revenue-generating product sub-categories.